Roger Federer bids farewell in last match before retirement

 This goodbye follows that of Serena Williams, the owner of 23 major singles championships, at the U.S. Open three weeks ago after a third-round loss.
 It leaves questions about the future of a game he and she dominated, and transcended, for decades.

-One key difference: Each time Williams took the court in New York, the looming question was how long her stay would endure — a “win or this is it” prospect.
+One key difference: While each time Williams took the court in New York, the looming question was how long her stay would endure – a ”win or this is it” prospect.
 Friday IS it for Federer, no matter the result.

-Instead, Federer made clear that his surgically repaired right knee — the last of three operations came shortly after a loss in the Wimbledon quarterfinals in July 2021, which will go down as his final official singles match — is in no shape to allow him to continue, and he will not compete beyond Friday.
+Instead, Federer made clear that his surgically repaired right knee – the last of three operations came shortly after a loss in the Wimbledon quarterfinals in July 2021, which will go down as his final official singles match – is in no shape to allow him to continue, so he will not be participating beyond Friday.

-“It will be awesome to see Roger back on court.
-No one really knows what to expect physically from him, where he’s at, but … we’ll enjoy every minute of it,” Sock said.
-“Give him a big hug at the end, win or lose.”
+Just before the first match began, with two-time 2022 Grand Slam finalist Casper Ruud of Team Europe playing Jack Sock of Team World, Federer rose from a black couch just off the sideline and walked over to where Ruud was, offering a pat on the shoulder.

+Then Federer sat back down between Stefanos Tsitsipas and Matteo Berrettini and began the wait for his turn on court.

 Tiafoe’s take on Federer was similar: ”I don’t think we’ll see another guy like Roger, the way he played, and the grace he did it with, and who he is as an individual.”